FIWARE-Ops/docs.FIWARE-ready-IoT-Devices-Validation/docs/index.md

 the device or **indirectly** - via the use of intermediate services such as an IoT Agent which can be used to translate proprietary message formats and transport protocols to NGSI.

-#### Marketplace Categories
+#### Showcase Categories

-Currently entries within the marketplace are classified into six separate categories.
+Currently entries within the FIWARE Showcase are classified into six separate categories.
 The criteria for a given offering to be registered under each categories varies accordingly - check the details in the subsections below.

 -   [_"Powered by FIWARE"_ Solution](solution/apply.md) - a full end-to-end solution whose architecture gravitates